tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 --- abstract

-This document describes the conventions for using a Post-quantum Key Encapsulation Mechanism algorithm (KEM) within JOSE and COSE.
+This document describes the conventions for using Post-Quantum Key Encapsulation Mechanisms (PQ-KEMs) within JOSE and COSE.

 --- middle